liakwee/gulp-file-tree/README.md

 ### gulp-file-tree(options)

-#### options.output (default: `'tree'`)
-Type: `String|Object`

-If an object is supplied the resulting file tree is placed on that object under the property `tree`.

-If a string is supplied the resulting file tree is saved as a .json file using the string as a relative file path.

-#### options.properties (default: `['relative']`)
-Type: `Array`

-An array of Strings and Objects used to decode the passed in vinyl File objects to the objects found in the resulting file tree.

-Strings simply transplant the property of the passed in [vinyl](https://github.com/wearefractal/vinyl) File on to the new object under the same property.

-An object like:
-`
-{'point' : 'cwd'}
-`
-will pull the property `cwd` from the [vinyl](https://github.com/wearefractal/vinyl) File and place it on the new object under the property `point`.

-An object like:
-`
-{'cwdLength' : function (file) {
-  return file.cwd.length;
-}}
-`
-will place the returned value of the function on the new object under the property `cwdLength`.

-#### options.outputTransform (default: `'json'`)
+#### options.emitTree (default: `true`)
-Type: `String|Function`
+Type: `Boolean`

-Allows custom post processing of the resulting file tree.

-A string can be used to select either `raw` (unadulterated file tree) or `json` (a cut down version sutiable for saving as a.json file).

-Alternatively a custom function can be passed in which will be ran on every node (in order from the leaf-nodes back to the root-node) before the file tree is output.
-(As a starting point the function used when the string 'json' is supplied can be found in [lib/transform-options.js](https://github.com/iamcdonald/gulp-file-tree/blob/master/lib/transform-options.js)).
+Determines whether a json file containing the tree structure should be emitted.

 #### options.emitFiles (default: `false`)
 Type: `Boolean`

-Indicates whether files passed in should be emitted.
+Determines whether files passed in are also emitted with an added property `tree` containing the generated file tree.

-#### options.appendProperty (default: `null`)
+#### options.transform (default: `null`)
-Type: `String`
+Type: `Function`

-A property under which the resulting file tree will be placed on each file object passed through the plugin.
-(Only of use when emitFiles is true).
+A function that can be passed in to perform a custom transform on a clone of the generated file tree which is provided as the first argument.

+If emitFiles is `true` the function will recieve a second argument, the file itself, which can be used within the transform process.
+This allows for per-file tree-transforms which are could be used, for instance, to create page-based static-site navigation.

-## TreeNode
+## Forestry

-The plugin uses the [TreeNode](https://github.com/iamcdonald/gulp-file-tree/blob/master/lib/TreeNode.js) object for modelling and building up the tree recursively.
+The plugin uses the [forestry](https://github.com/iamcdonald/forestry) lib for modelling and building up the tree and it is a structure of forestry nodes that you have access to

-It is this object you have access to if you choose to output the raw tree either to an object or on each passed through [vinyl](https://github.com/wearefractal/vinyl) File.
-It is also the object passed to a custom `outputTransform` function.
+- on each emitted file, in the instance you set emitFiles to `true` and do not pass a `transform` function
+- or via the first argument of a passed in `transform` function.

+For more information on the functionality provided please see the forestry documentation.

 ## License